UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Switching energy providers is a seamless, three-step online process that won’t interrupt your power.

 One of the biggest misconceptions about the deregulated energy market is that changing providers will cause a power interruption.
-If you decide to switch from Cirro to TXU, the transition happens entirely on the backend.
+If you decide to switch from Cirro to TXU, or vice versa, the transition happens entirely on the backend.
 No technicians will visit your home, and your lights will not flicker.
 The local utility continues to deliver your electricity without skipping a beat.
 When you are ready to make a move, the process is incredibly straightforward.

 1. Check your current contract for early termination fees.
 If your contract expires within the next 14 days, you can switch without penalty, according to state guidelines.